-Celebrate winter in Hokkaido during your trip to Niseko with these three top annual festivals coming up in February 2018.
+Celebrate winter in Hokkaido during your trip to Niseko with these top annual festivals coming up in February 2018.
 They are great for the whole family with food, events, entertainment and of course, so much snow!

 Sapporo Snow Festival